-Apple’s Health App Will Soon Let You Keep Medical Records On Your iPhone & Here’s Why That’s Important
+You Can Store Your Medical Records On Your iPhone Soon & Here’s Why That’s A Big Deal

 When Apple rolls out iOS 11.3, it will come with a significant update to the Health app.
 Apple announced on Jan.
 24 that it is partnering with hospitals and clinics to allow users to consolidate their medical records from multiple providers and store them in the Health app on their iPhone.
 Users will be able to access their records at any time and will receive a notification when their records are updated, Apple said in a press release.
 And, most importantly, this new Health app feature will be free.